HasibulHasan098/Cosmoscope/README.md

 - **Mars View**: Browse through the latest Mars rover photos
 - **Image Gallery**: Click on images to view full-size with detailed information
 - **AI Chat**: Ask questions about what you're seeing or request specific imagery
-- **Theme Toggle**: Switch between dark and light mode using the toggle in the header

 ## 🏆 NASA Space Apps Challenge